-In 2013, a regulatory agency dedicated to protecting Minnesota’s many water resources, the Minnesota Pollution Control Agency (MPCA), directed the City to decrease the phosphorus content of the wastewater effluent in order to preserve area water quality.
+In 2013, the Minnesota Pollution Control Agency (MPCA), a regulatory agency dedicated to protecting Minnesota’s many water resources, directed the City to decrease the phosphorus content of the wastewater effluent in order to preserve area water quality.

 Specifically, a study conducted by the MPCA revealed phosphorus levels from various sources were affecting a nearby body of water, Lake St. Claire, that was placed on the impaired list due to high levels of excess nutrients.
 The nutrients were causing algal blooms.

 Arriving first, in 2008, were the Lake Eutrophication Standards.
-Then, in 2014, an additional regulation came into effect, called the River Eutrophication Standards.
+Then, in 2014, an additional regulation came into effect, the River Eutrophication Standards.
 Combined, these standards are driving change in the wastewater treatment industry and others.

 SEH wastewater professionals assisted the City in looking at the options and identifying the most cost-effective approach to meet the limits.
 Alternatives included:

 Looking at the alternatives side by side, they discovered that costs associated with moving the facilities or discharge were high.
-The proposed long-range plan involves leaving the plant and discharge where they currently are, but getting more serious about treatment.
+The proposed long-range plan involved leaving the plant and discharge where they currently are, but getting more serious about treatment.